Balance of Payments

 Statistical presentation

-The balance of payments records the value of the economic transactions which are made within a given period between the Danish balance of payments area and the rest of the world.
-There are 3 main accounts in the Balance of Payments: the current account (showing transactions with goods, services, primary income and secondary income), the capital account (showing credit and debit entries for non-produced nonfinancial assets and capital transfers between residents and nonresidents) and the financial accounts (showing net acquisition and disposal of financial assets and liabilities)
+The balance of payments records the value of the economic transactions on a monthly basis between the Danish balance of payments area and the rest of the world.
+There are three main accounts: the current account (trade in goods and services, primary and secondary income), the capital account (capital transfers and acquisition/disposal of non-produced, nonfinancial assets between residents and non-residents) and the financial account (transactions that involve financial assets and liabilities between residents and non-residents).
+The statistics show the geographical distribution (counterpart countries).
+Danmarks Nationalbank compiles the financial account and the investment income of the Danish balance of payments.

 Read more about statistical presentation